atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- These emit 2 red lights 180 degree from each other and spin in a circle
+- These emit 2 red lights 180 degree from each other and spin in a circle.
-- Can be place on any angles surfaces
+- Can be placed on any angled surfaces.

 ---